Mesothelioma Cell Types

 Illustration showing cancer cells spreading

-There are three major histological (cell) types of mesothelioma.
+There are three major histological (cell) types of mesothelioma, depending on which cells are found in the tumor.

-1. Epithelioid mesothelioma: This is the most common cell type and the easiest to treat.
-Epithelial mesothelioma accounts for about 70% of cases, according to the UPMC Hillman Cancer Center.
+1. Epithelioid mesothelioma: This is the most common type and the easiest to treat.
+It accounts for about 70% of cases, according to the UPMC Hillman Cancer Center.

-2. Sarcomatoid mesothelioma: This mesothelioma cell type is the rarest and hardest to treat.
-It makes up 10-20% of mesothelioma cases, as noted by the American Cancer Society (ACS).
+2. Sarcomatoid mesothelioma: This is the rarest type and responds poorly to treatment.
+It makes up 10% to 20% of mesothelioma cases, as noted by the American Cancer Society (ACS).

 3. Biphasic mesothelioma: When a tumor has both epithelial and sarcomatoid cells, it’s considered biphasic.
-Between 20-30% of cases fall under this type, according to the ACS.
-It’s easier to treat if there are more epithelioid cells than sarcomatoid ones.
+About 20% to 30% of cases fall under this type, according to the ACS.

-Oncology (cancer) doctors can determine which mesothelioma cancer cell type you have when making a diagnosis using a biopsy, where a fluid/tissue sample is reviewed under a microscope.
+Oncology (cancer) doctors can determine your cell type when making a diagnosis using a biopsy, where a tissue sample is reviewed under a microscope.
+They can then suggest treatments based on the cell type, your overall health, and other factors.

-We have on-staff mesothelioma nurses who can help you understand the best treatments for your cell type.
-Speak with a nurse to find the care you need.
+We have on-staff nurses who can help you find the best doctors and treatments for your mesothelioma cell type.
+Speak with a nurse to get the care you need.

 Speak With a Mesothelioma Nurse